rh-ecosystem-edge/kernel-module-management/docs/enhancements/0002_day0-integration.md

 `ModuleDay0` CR in the cluster for each one of them.
 We will have a different controller for this new CRD in KMM.
 **There should be no more than 1 `ModuleDay0` per `MachineConfig`.
-If multiple kmods are required they should all be backed in the same image and used in the same `MachineConfig` by the user**
+If multiple kmods are required they should all be baked in the same image and used in the same `MachineConfig` by the user**

 After the `ModuleDay0` was create by KMM, all KMM's features will be used by the